How RPA Can Launch Digital Transformation for Retail Brands

 Talking of the online retail space, customers are now demanding facilities like same-day delivery and a personalized shopping experience.
 This requires retailers to adopt an “automation-first” approach that can free retail employees to focus on higher-value activities while automation takes care of manual and repetitive tasks.

-This is driving the adoption of Robotic Process Automation (or RPA) in the retail industry.
+This drives the adoption of Robotic Process Automation (RPA) in the retail industry.
 Apart from speeding up product development, RPA offers a range of benefits and use cases that can digitally transform the retail space.